 Having read It Can Happen To Any Family, I am going to make the smartest decision and just not even be near drugs.

 Again I thank you very much for this opportunity, I have learned a lot from my mistakes and from Candice’s tragic story.
+This memoir has a powerful impact.

 For a copy of Cindy’s book visit: It Can Happen To Any Family